Breach of Contract

 - If the employee breaches a restrictive covenant by working for a competitor while they are employed or setting up a competing business, even after their employment has ended.

-Contact our Breach of Contract Lawyers Solicitors in Edinburgh, Wick, Inverness, Aberdeen & Rest of Scotland
+Contact our Breach of Contract Lawyers Solicitors Edinburgh, Wick, Aberdeen, Glasgow, Dundee & Highlands, Scotland

 Employment law is a specialist area that affects everyone’s working life.
 It is therefore important that the terms governing an employment relationship and employment status are clearly understood.